diegomurciamart/DaReC/README.md

-## ReWoRC - REal WOrld Requirements Classification
+## DaReC - Dataset for Requirements Classification
 ___
 The purpose of this github repository is to host all the work related to the final degree project *"Automatic generation of software requirements: Creation of the dataset and training of language models"*.
 This work includes:
   - Code